 - To serve as a regular meeting place for the advisory committee, department faculty meetings, committee meetings, and executive committee meetings of statewide mathematics and science teacher organizations.

-The Science and Mathematics Education Center was formally established in the mid-1970s, out of this long-standing tradition of excellence in the preparation of teachers of science and mathematics at Emporia State University.
-A committee with representation from the College of Liberal Arts and Sciences with representatives from the Teachers College was responsible for the inception.
+The Science and Mathematics Education Center was formally established in the mid-1970s, out of this long-standing tradition of excellence in science outreach and the preparation of teachers of science and mathematics at Emporia State University.
+A committee with representation from the College of Liberal Arts and Sciences and the Teachers College was responsible for the inception.

-A physical presence happened during the 1976-77 academic year when the Department of Biological Sciences made space available for the Center from a converted laboratory, Science Hall room 177.
+A physical presence happened during the 1976-77 academic year when the Department of Biological Sciences converted laboratory space to a classroom and resource space in Science Hall, room 177.
 The collection was started with K-12 science and mathematics curriculum materials.
 All current materials are available for use by university students and faculty as well as teachers from area school districts.

 Gradual expansion of the Center's mission led to the establishment of a half-time director's position in 1981.
-During the 1990-1 academic year, the Center's name was changed to the Science and Mathematics Education Center to better reflect the mission of the Center.
+During the 1990-1 academic year, name became the Science and Mathematics Education Center to better reflect the mission and goals.
 The Director of the Center is assisted by an advisory committee consisting of representatives of the Departments of Biological Sciences, Mathematics, Computer Science, and Economics, Physical Sciences, and the Teachers College.
 In 2005-6, the director’s position became full-time.